socd06/hospital-beds/README.md

 ### Installing dependencies
 `pip install -r requirements.txt`

+## Running the application locally

+Make sure your virtual environment is active and then run the following command on your on your command line:

+`python application.py`

+Open a browser and go to the localhost indicated by your command line (e.g. http://127.0.0.1:5000/, it can vary)

 #### AWS EB requirements
 The following need to be in your requirements file in order for AWS Elastic Beanstalk to serve your app: